nikl881/california-roadtrip/README.md

     *Core Javascript has been used to use the event handling functionality's on specific buttons.

 *	Jquery libraries -
-    *Jquery has been used for most interactive parts of the SPE.
+    *Jquery has been used for most interactive parts of the SPI.
 JQuery has been used to render the maps with specific routes and selections on specific buttons.

 *	Fontawesome -
-    *Fontawesome as a toolkit has been used to the UX/UI so the SPE has is own brand identity.
+    *Fontawesome as a toolkit has been used to the UX/UI so the SPI has is own brand identity.

 *	Google Developer Environment -
     *The Google Developer Environment has been setup to use the different places API's, and also to check the traffic of the API's and to learn about other relevant data in the API dashboard.